reverse0x90/edCTF/README.md

 edCTF supports the ability to host multiple CTFs on the same application instance.
 There is no need to redeploy for another CTF competition.

-By default, edCTF is deployed with [Docker](https://github.com/docker/docker) containers.
+By default, edCTF is deployed using [Docker](https://github.com/docker/docker) containers.
 It also runs using both the EmberJS and Django frameworks.

 Current version: 2.0.0-beta